 Many banks will suggest that your TFSA should consist of low-risk, low-yield investment instruments such as GIC’s or interest-yielding savings accounts.
 However, the bank will only pay you a low interest rate on your money that they will then lend out at a higher rate.
 Alternatively, shrewd investors will consider investing in (higher-risk but higher-yielding) stocks, bonds, ETF’s, income trusts, or a combination of these.
 Choose the combination that is right for your financial situation and comfort level, and remember to review this mix every so often.

 Interest yielding savings accounts

-Opening a TFSA with Tangerine or with similar financial institutions will currently produce yields of around 2-3% per annum.
-This means that for every $5500 you invest in one of these accounts, you’ll make approximately $150 after one year.
+Opening a TFSA with Tangerine or with similar financial institutions (especially smaller ones) will currently produce yields of around 1-4% per annum (depending on if promotional rates are available).
+This means that for every $6000 you invest in one of these accounts, you’ll make approximately $200 after one year.
 This approach is recommended if you’re very leery of investments, are extremely risk adverse, or aren’t ready to make long-term investment decisions.» Find out more about TFSA savings accounts

 Similar to interest-yielding savings accounts, the returns on GICs (Guaranteed Investment Certificates) these days are extremely low.
 GICs also have the added disadvantage of tying up your money for a designated period of time (30 days, 90 days, 1 year, etc.).
 So even though you can technically withdraw money from a TFSA at any time, if that money is tied up in GIC’s you may have to wait for them to mature.
 And with interest rates increasing, it may also not be wise to lock in your money for years at a time.
 Short to medium term GICs (3 years or less) may be suitable for some; your choice will depend on your personal financial situation and comfort level.